PierreSenellart/provsql/doc/TODO/distribution-refactor.md

   `Makefile.internal` globs `src/distributions/*.cpp` into OBJS.

-Adding a family is now one new `src/distributions/<name>.cpp` (class + registrars) plus the `DistKind` enum value in `RandomVariable.h` and the SQL constructor surface.
+Adding a family is now one new `src/distributions/<name>.cpp` (class + registrars) plus the SQL constructor surface — nothing else.
+The `DistKind` enum was subsequently removed entirely: `DistributionSpec` carries the interned `DistributionFamily*` descriptor (registered by each family file, with the factory and display metadata on the descriptor), the pairwise rule registries are keyed on family *name tokens* (so a cross-family rule such as Erlang's Exp/Erlang sum closure has no static-init-order dependency on another file), and family identity is pointer comparison.
-Proof-of-concept validated: Gamma (§3.1, `72f20bb5`) landed as `gamma.cpp` (with a regularised-lower-incomplete-gamma CDF and a same-rate sum-closure rule) + the enum value + `provsql.gamma`/`chi_squared` constructors, touching no evaluator file.
+Proof-of-concept validated: Gamma (§3.1, `72f20bb5`) landed as `gamma.cpp` (with a regularised-lower-incomplete-gamma CDF and a same-rate sum-closure rule) + `provsql.gamma`/`chi_squared` constructors, touching no evaluator file.